powellgenomicslab/tenk10k_phase1/README.md

-# TenK10K phase1
+# TenK10K phase1 scRNA-seq processing steps

-Repo for analyses of the pilot phase of TenK10K.
+Repo for analyses of the pilot phase of TenK10K (scRNA-seq processing only for now).

 ## Pipeline